C0bb3r/MSIL_Injector_Decrypt/README.md

 # MSIL_Injector_Decrypt

-Decrypt and dump the .net PE file from its resource.
+Unpack and dump the .net PE file from its resource.
 (It's usually used in malware tech)